pulver22/uga_tum_ardrone/README.md

           waiting waitTimeMS and then taking the second KF.
           This is done until success (flying up and down respectively).
         - good default values are "autoInit 500 800 4000 0.5"

+- setInitialYaw [double yaw]

+        sets the yaw the drone is started at.
+Most useful with the ardrone 2.0 with absolute yaw control, as it allows you to specify some other yaw as the zero point rather than due north.

 - autoTakeover [int moveTimeMS] [int waitTimeMS] [int riseTimeMs] [float initSpeed]